blacklanternsecurity/bbot/docs/how_it_works.md

 ## BBOT's Recursive Philosophy

 The most important thing to understand about BBOT is that its philosophy is fundamentally different from other tools.
-At Black Lantern Security, we believe that the only correct way to do discovery is through ***Recursion***.
+At Black Lantern Security, we believe discovery is best done through ***Recursion***.

 The vast majority of offensive tools are not recursive.
 Some may leverage recursion in a small isolated way, such as a dirbuster that finds subdirectories of subdirectories.
 What makes BBOT special is its 100+ custom modules, which have been carefully designed to work together in a ***truly recursive*** system.